Information Security Policy

 A. Reporting Information Security Events and Weaknesses

-1. Violations of this Information Security Policy or any or all parts or provisions of this Policy must be reported to the DPO immediately.
+- Violations of our Information Security Policy or any or all parts or provisions of this Policy must be reported to the DPO immediately.

 Encryption Algorithm Requirement